SoftVarE-Group/d-dnnf-reasoner/README.md

 - ```s seed```: seeding for random operations
 - ```p path```: the absolute path, we want to save the d-DNNF

 The table below depicts the possible combinations of a query type with the parameters.
-The order of parameters has no influence on the result and if two or more paramters are valid, then every possible combination of those is also valid.
+The order of parameters does not influence the result and if two or more parameters are valid, then every possible combination of those is also valid.

 | query type / parameter | variables | assumptions | limit | seed | path |
 |------------------------|-----------|-------------|-------|------|------|